 We have a team of very friendly, helpful and supportive family workers, who are available to support families in many different ways.
 A range of events are held, enabling parents and carers to meet others and chat in an informal, relaxed atmosphere.

 Details of forthcoming events will be added here.
-In the meantime, feel free to contact Cath Legg or Gulnaz Altaf by calling in to the family hut or by phoning their direct line (01582 509279).
+In the meantime, feel free to contact Cath Legg or Gulnaz Altaf by calling in to the family hut or by contacting the school office.
 Alternatively they can be contacted by using the email addresses listed below.

 The family hut is situated at the rear of the main school building.